jason-hansen/highlights/README.md

 - add unit tests somehow? https://stackoverflow.com/questions/14798528/testing-browser-extensions/17370531#17370531

 ## ROADMAP (for version 2)
-- JSON of highlight: text, color, location, note
+- expand info in highlight data: text, color, location, note, highlight type (underline, regular)
     - unique colors based on picker
     - ability to add notes to highlights
     - get the actual location and not just use the regex everywhere